 Park Eana in Normandy was difficult as a venue because it was almost impossible to access without a car.
 I was lucky to get a drive in Nan’s car.
 What do you think about her Mika shuttle?
-Cool, huh?!
+Cool?!
 Loved it!

 The supporting acts started around 8 pm and the first one was a very entertaining big group of good-looking musicians.
-I liked listening to them (well, I wouldn’t pay for it but as a supporting group they were quite good).
+I liked listening to them.
+Well, I wouldn’t pay for it but as a supporting group they were quite good.
 The problem was that they promoted themselves a bit too aggressively, repeating their name and the Facebook details and it was disturbing.
 They should have just concentrated on playing because they actually sounded fine (and if people like the band they go and find them without telling).
 The second supporting act looked and sounded like an old boy band.
-I had the feeling I want to give them motherly advices.
+I had a feeling I want to give them motherly advices.
 Like, have a haircut, each of you.
 Stay away from drugs and alcohol.
-Lol!
+Things like that.

-I guess he wasn’t as happy as in Tallinn or as full of energy as in Vienne but he was in a good mood (even chatty) and sounded good so the show was well worth traveling once again.
-My own mood wasn’t really good (probably because I’ve been traveling/away from home) so I admit I couldn’t enjoy the show like I usually do.
-I wish I could remember every song well, but unfortunately I don’t have any videos so I can’t watch them again.
-My favorites were the old songs added with Curtis/Max details, hearing Blue Eyes and Karen and especially Lola and TOOL because they sound now better than ever.
+I guess he wasn’t as happy as in Tallinn or as full of energy as in Vienne but he was in a good mood, even chatty, and sounded good so the show was well worth traveling once again.
+My own mood wasn’t really good (probably because I’ve been traveling and away from home) so I admit I couldn’t enjoy the show like I usually do.
+I wish I could remember every song well but unfortunately I don’t have any videos so I can’t watch them again.
+My favorites were the old songs added with Curtis/Max details, hearing Blue Eyes and Karen and especially Lola and Origin Of Love because they sound now better than ever.
 A couple of pics below.